sagivnet/FactsService/README.md

 ## Documentation

-- An End-to-end project implements a RESTful api following the MEAN design pattern
+- An End-to-end project implements a RESTful api following the MEAN scheme pattern

 > MongoDB - as a database